Chainplain/UATrajTrack/README.md

-# TrajControlExperiment
+# UA_traj_track
+_written by chainplain_

 Used for realtime flapping wing vehicle control under Qualisys motion capture system.

 - All the experimental data, ". mat"s are also given, including all the signals captured by the motion capture.
-- We directly use the controller used in the simulation of https://github.com/Chainplain/FlappingwingSimu.
+- This repo follows the multi-thread fashion used in https://github.com/Chainplain/FlappingwingTrajControlExperiment.
+- And the trajectories are generated from https://github.com/Chainplain/CrappyMinimumSnap.